Zen4All-nl/Zen-Cart-Language-Status/README.md

 # Zen-Cart-Disable-language
-This module will allow you to disable instead of deleting a language.
+This module will allow you to disable and enable languages instead of deleting.